$19.00 – $24.00

 - I ship in the U.S. only.
 I ship 7 days a week.

 - In the continental U.S., shipping is $10 (if your order is $99 or less) or free (if your order is $100 or more).

 - All of my products have a 1 year 100% money-back guarantee.

 - If you have a question about a product, leave it in the comment section below I'll try to respond within a few hours.

 - Dry fertilizers and compost tea brewers ship separately so they will arrive on their own maybe a day or 2 apart from my other products.

 - I send a percentage of every order to Thrive For Good and other similar organizations.
 They're working mostly in Africa to help communities grow organic, medicinal food for themselves, and then use the surplus food to generate income for themselves as well as feeding the orphans in their communities.

 Free $25 Bonus When You Buy Today

-When you buy this liquid seaweed fertilizer, you get enrolled into my online Biostimulants course.
+When you buy this liquid seaweed fertilizer, you get enrolled in my online Biostimulants course.

-The course includes 10 videos totaling about 75 minutes where I chat about seaweed, fish, sea minerals, molasses/dextrose, rock dust, and how to use them all.
+The course includes 10 videos totaling about 75 minutes where I chat about seaweed, fish, sea minerals, molasses, rock dust, and how to use them all.